Business rates reductions and relief

 The Government has introduced additional support to small businesses.
 For those businesses that take on an additional property which would normally have meant the loss of small business rate relief, the Government has confirmed that they will be allowed to keep the relief for a period of 12 months.

 The Government has issued guidance on the operation of the scheme.
-This relief will be delivered through local council discretionary discount powers (under section 47(3) of the Local Government Finance Act 1988).
 For further information please contact us.

 Please refer to the documents below for full details of eligibility before completing and submitting your application.